md9j/portfolioSite2023/README.md

 # <img src="public/images/jbex05Orange.png" alt="Alt Text" width="50">
-portfolioSite2023
+# Portfolio Site 2023

 ## What's Happening?

-* This is where my new personal website (johnston-m.com) is being built.
+* This is where my personal website (johnston-m.com) is being re-built.
 * Once I have thrown a little more substance and styling in here it will replace the site's current content.
 * See ya soon!